fleetdm/fleet/tools/release/README.md

 # - Merge changelog and versions update PR into main
 # - git pull main locally with the changelog as the latest commit

-# Tag main
+# Tag minor
-./tools/release/publish_release.sh -ag
+./tools/release/publish_release.sh -mg

 # - Wait for build to run

-# Publish main
+# Publish minor
-./tools/release/publish_release.sh -auq
+./tools/release/publish_release.sh -muq

 # - Wait for publish process to complete.
 # - Merge release article and wait for website to build.